Sahil-Rajwar-2004/nvim-lua-config/README.md

 ### other resources:
 * [ThePrimeagen](https://www.youtube.com/watch?v=w7i4amO_zaE)
 * [r/neovim](https://www.reddit.com/r/neovim/)

-## Notes you should take:
-* NeoVim version >= 0.8 (mine is 0.9.5), I would recommend you to go for version 0.9 or above, click here 👉 [download](https://github.com/neovim/neovim/releases)
-* file structure matters
-* you should know what you are doing

 there are many more plugins available in the market, search a bit, you'll find more plugins you can show your some creativity while configuring your own neovim, its fun believe me